Slogo/AoE4Builds/Mongol2TC.md

 * You can also just leave 2 or 3 villagers on Deer Stones.
 If you leave 3, move them over to wood when done.
 If you leave 2 then move them to food when done.
 By doing 3->2 feudal will complete right as you have wood for TC.
 With 2 or 3 for the whole duration things don't line up as well.

+### Delay Wheelbarrow
+* 5 to gold (collect 200), then food
+* 1 To build Ovoo then food
+* 8 food
+* Rest wood
+* Deer stones when possible with 2 food villagers
+* Shift to 4 food, 1 gold, rest wood
+* Go up to 12 wood then rally to gold
+* Get TC at age up
+* Get wheelbarrow at 150g

 ### Delay Wheelbarrow, Early Mangudai
 * TC villagers only rally food
 * Villagers gather 50 wood then food (used while TC is setting up)